Tuition Support Program

 An employing unit may, in its discretion, offer a Tuition Support Policy that provides a benefit greater or more advantageous to its employees than the benefit set forth below.

-University of Michigan Courses.
-Full-time staff members are eligible for 75% of the cost of in-state tuition plus registration fees for up to 4 credit hours per term.
+Full-time staff members are eligible for 75% of the cost of in-state tuition plus registration fees up to 4 credit hours per term, and 12 credits per year.
 Part-time staff members with a 50% or greater appointment are eligible for tuition support proportional to their appointment fraction.
 For example, a staff member with an 80% appointment would be eligible for a tuition advance of 80% of 75%, or 60% of the sum of in-state tuition plus registration fees.

 Work Schedule Accommodation